sandesh4313/student_management_system/README.md

  git clone https://github.com/yourusername/student-management-system.git

 2.Database Configuration

-spring.datasource.url=jdbc:mysql://localhost:3306/student_management
+-spring.datasource.url=jdbc:mysql://localhost:3306/student_management
-spring.datasource.username=your_username
+-spring.datasource.username=your_username
-spring.datasource.password=your_password
+-spring.datasource.password=your_password

 3.Build and Run the Application:
-Open the project in your IDE (Intellij recommended).
+-Open the project in your IDE (Intellij recommended).
-Build and run the application.
+-Build and run the application.

 4.Access the Application:
-The application should be running at http://localhost:8080.
+-The application should be running at http://localhost:8080.
 Open this URL in your web browser.

 Features

-View a list of all students
+-View a list of all students

-Add a new student
+-Add a new student

-Update student information
+-Update student information

-Delete a student
+-Delete a student